In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “You’re not your father’s son,” Ostin grouses, leaning on his rod.

-“What did you see, Ancalite?” she asks.
+“What did you see, Ancalite?” she calls to him.

 “He saw nothing,” Ostin interjects.
 “The Gods tasted his murderous glee and showed him only his destiny, not ours.”